06.16.2021 (Wed.) ― 09.06.2021 (Mon.)

 In RECONNECTING, Kito’s repurposed plastic hula hoops serve as a sort of mitate, a Japanese poetic and visual device in which a modern image substitutes for a classical motif – here a hula-hoop structure for Zen circles, lines and space.
 The work is both very much of our current moment, but also has roots that lie deep in traditional Japanese culture.
 In his dynamic work of contemporary art, Kengo Kito forms connections that stretch beyond the physical and delve deeply into the realms of philosophy and emotion.
 We hope that the exhibition’s playfulness and messages of connection and potential will lift the spirits of all our visitors.

-The total number of hoops in Sections 1 and 2 will be 2021, to mark the year of the exhibition.
+The total number of hoops used in the main gallery is 2021, to mark the year of the exhibition.

 Explore Two Sections

-The section in the sub-gallery will feature smaller hula hoop installations that preview the larger installation in the main gallery.
-The section will include a central information island with text and videos that introduce Kengo Kito’s work and artistic motivations and connect his work with traditional Japanese art and philosophical concepts.
+The section in the sub-gallery features smaller hula hoop installations that preview the larger installation in the main gallery.
+The section includes a central information island with text and videos that introduce Kengo Kito’s work and artistic motivations and connect his work with traditional Japanese art and philosophical concepts.

-The primary part of the exhibition will be the large installation of hula hoops in the main gallery.
-This installation will be an immersive experience for visitors, allowing them to walk through a space transformed by Kito’s hula hoop structure and be immersed in this colorful, uplifting space.
+The primary part of the exhibition is the large installation of hula hoops in the main gallery.
+This installation is an immersive experience for visitors, allowing them to walk through a space transformed by Kito’s hula hoop structure and be immersed in this colorful, uplifting space.

 About Kengo Kito